mhsu0020/Pokemon-Go-Watson/README.md

 [IBM Blog Post](https://www.ibm.com/blogs/internet-of-things/pokemon-go-watson/)

 The Pokemon Go Watson Alerter periodically creates screenshots of the foreground app, classifies the image with a pre-trained Watson Visual Recognition classifier, then outputs the class names to a WebSocket endpoint.
+Imagine a real life IoT enabled Poke-Stop that alerts users nearby of rare Pokemon!

 1. Create a Bluemix account and create a Visual Recognition Service